 What are we doing now, 36 years after those young men became friends?

 We still take the train to local fetes, we still drag Santa around the frozen streets, delighting the children, we collect for Children in Need.
-But our main fundraising event is the Braintree Real Ale Festival.
-We have been doing this for 11 years and what a fun-filled delightful event it is.
+But our main fundraising events are the Braintree Real Ale Festival.
+We have been doing this for 15 years and what a fun-filled delightful event it is.
 Real Ale enthusiasts come from all over to sample and quaff over 60 beers, porters and ciders and because we persuade local companies to sponsor each barrel, we make a tidy profit.
 We also Have a Christmas Raffel

 WHAT DO WE DO WITH ALL THAT MONEY?
 WE GIVE IT AWAY!